kriteesh/hastaLipi/README.md

 # hastaLipi
 All the work related to the project of Indic fonts.
+This is a labor of love.